turbolent/embergraph/src/resources/deployment/chef/README.md

 	% vagrant provision

 Which should get past any intermit ant network issues.
-For assistance with installation and other issues, please visit the [Bigdata Support Forum](http://sourceforge.net/p/bigdata/discussion/676946).
+For assistance with installation and other issues, please visit the [Embergraph Support Forum](http://sourceforge.net/p/bigdata/discussion/676946).

 License and Authors